amanelis/baboon/README.md

 	baboon execute 			# run a single command on the server baboon shell	 		# open a remote shell with the config user

 ---
-# CLI

-This is coming very soon…

----
 ## Dependencies